frinyvonnick/handling-peer-dependencies/README.md

     └── package.json
 ```

-First of all we will set up a link so the app's node_modules folder point to the lib folder.
+First of all we will set up a link so the app's `node_modules` point to the lib folder.

 _You must install dependencies and you might also need to build your module first_